Concurrent Alcohol and Ketamine Abuse

 - The 2013 National Survey on Drug Use and Health estimated that 2.7 million people over the age of 12 had used ketamine at some point in their lives.

-- In that same year, SAMHSA found that about 1,500 emergency room visits concerned ketamine use, which was 3 times that of 2009.
+- In that same year, SAMHSA found that about 1,500 emergency room visits concerned ketamine use, which was 3 times those of 2009.

 - In 2013, more than 85% of American adults reported having consumed alcohol at some point in their lives, per the National Institute on Alcohol Abuse and Alcoholism.